IvanLudvig/IvanLudvig.github.io/_posts/2024-05-03-k-means-webgpu.md

 });
 ```

-First, the assignment pipeline is ran.
-The compute shader is ran for each point, hence we need `Math.ceil(N / WORKGROUP_SIZE)` work groups.
+First, the assignment pipeline is run.
+The compute shader is run for each point, hence we need `Math.ceil(N / WORKGROUP_SIZE)` work groups.
 After this step, the assigned clusters are copied into the read-only buffer.
-Then, the centroid positions are updated and copied into the corressponding read-only buffer.
+Then, the centroid positions are updated and copied into the corresponding read-only buffer.
 In both steps we attach both bind groups.
-After the computations are done, the render pipeline is ran.
+After the computations are done, the render pipeline is run.
 ```js
 const encoder = device.createCommandEncoder();